-The strategies repairing violations of the Person-Case Constraint also follow naturally in the proposed framework.
-The syntactic hierarchy and the animacy hierarchy can be harmonized manipulating the syntactic structure, e.g., by removing a violating constituent from the topic domain - into the emphatic clause-final focus position in the Romance languages, and into the immediately preverbal position in Ugric.
-Other strategies affect the ranking of the elements in the Animacy Hierarchy.
-The replacement of a 1st or 2nd person clitic by a (3rd person) reflexive downgrades the structurally less prominent participant in the Animacy Hierarchy.
-The replacement of a weak pronoun by a locative removes the pronoun from the Animacy Hierarchy of discourse participants.
+The strategies repairing violations of the Person-Case Constraint can also differ from language to language.
+The syntactic hierarchy and the animacy hierarchy can be harmonized manipulating the syntactic structure, e.g., by blocking a violating constituent from the topic domain - keeping it in the emphatic clause-final focus position in the Romance languages Bonet (1991), and in the immediately preverbal position in Ugric.
+Other strategies affect the ranking of the elements in the Topicality Hierarchy.
+The replacement of a 1st or 2nd person clitic by a (3rd person) reflexive, as attested in Georgian (Bonnet 1991), downgrades the structurally less prominent participant in the Topicality Hierarchy.
+The replacement of a weak pronoun by a locative (see Bonet (2007) on Catalan) removes the pronoun from the Topicality Hierarchy of discourse participants.